Health & Physical Education Program

 High School Level

-Health Education at the high school builds on the health skills and information learned and practiced at the middle school level.
+Health education at the high school builds on the health skills and information learned and practiced at the middle school level.
 This 20-week course focuses on self management, decision making, communication, stress management and advocacy skills.
 These skills combine with relevant teen topics such as nutrition, HIV/AIDS, sexual health, substance abuse, and injury and violence prevention.
 Students use critical thinking skills and discussion while exploring a variety of reliable health sources to create a basis for promoting life-long health and wellness practices.
-This course is based on the NYS Health Education Guidance Document.
+This course is aligned with the NYS Health Education Guidance Document.